 Janice believes in gratitude, laughter, and the power of human connection.
 In her spare time she can be found hiking or skiing in the mountains, travelling, gardening, cooking, or spending time with friends and family.

-Outside of work, Andrew enjoys spending time with his family and friends, writing and performing music, and playing board games.
+Outside of work, I prioritize my family and friends, I write and perform music, and I enjoy both board games and video games.